 Here are our Top 10 Barbeque Hacks

 - Soak your skewers in water for about 10 minutes before putting meat on them so they won’t burn.

 - You can also put them in the crockpot for 5-6 hours on low submerged in apple juice.
-Both techniques provide the most tender and juiciest ribs cooked on your Char-Broil charcoal grill ever!
+Both techniques provide the most tender and juiciest ribs cooked on the grill.

-If you have a bunch of onions I’d try making our delicious mozzarella stuffed bacon wrapped onions on the grill…oh my are they ever heavenly.
+If you have a bunch of onions I’d try making our delicious mozzarella stuffed bacon wrapped onions on the grill.
+Oh my are they ever heavenly.

 - Use two heavy duty paper plates to keep burgers and other meats warm after you take them off the grill.
 Use one on the top and one on the bottom to keep the heat in.

-- Use a muffin tin for all your condiments.
-I use press and seal wrap to line the bottom of a large muffin tin pan.
-Then I add all the items we will want and it is easier to carry out, and looks better than throwing it all on one plate too.
+- I use press and seal wrap to line the bottom of a large muffin tin pan.
+Then I add all the items we will want and it is easier to carry out.
+It looks better than throwing it all on one plate.
 You can grab those aluminum disposable muffin tins too so clean up is super simple!

 I feel like when you present burger toppings like this my kids are more likely to load it up and try new things on top because it looks fun!!

 Fill the holes with mini pickles, olives and other fun finger foods and refill along the way.

 - Leave the skin on your fish.
 Then set the skin side down on the barbecue or smoker and do NOT move or flip it over.

 - If someone wants a well done burger, write well on the bottom and so on and so forth so the griller knows how many of each they need to cook.

 - Use small styrofoam cups or containers for runny things like baked beans so they don’t run into your bun and make everything else mushy.